Curriculum: Remote Learning

 * A weekly summary response provided to families by school leaders using feedback received and questions from families.
 (We do this via YouTube & Weekly News FAQs.)

 * Our own plans for providing digital devices are in place from day one without reliance upon any other additional supporting offer.
-(Offer made and expressions of interest gathered in November.)

 * Staff must be fully trained and ready to deploy this system without any fuss or delay.
 (Training was undertaken in October.)